lharanhamg/lharanhamg/README.md

 ### About Me

-- I am currently in the 3rd semester of Computer Science at **UFPB**
+- I am currently in the 4th semester of Computer Science at **UFPB**
 - Researcher at **TRIL Lab**
 - Interested in Artificial Intelligence, Machine Learning and Computer Vision
-- Learning Python, C, Kotlin, Java and JavaScript/NodeJS so far!
 - Portuguese native speaker | Advanced English | Basic Spanish

 ### Connect with me